 – Traditional method

-– Each mark slightly unique
+– Each mark is unique

 – Found in vintage and antique pieces